Toronto Urban Wilderness Instructor

 Benefits: Employee Assistance Plan

-Application Deadline: September 23, 2022 (applications will be reviewed on a rolling basis)
+Application Deadline: April 30th, 2023 or until position is filled; applications will be reviewed on a rolling basis

 OPPORTUNITY FOR IMPACT

 - Responsible for the health and well-being of students while on program.